Assistant Director, First-Year Writing Program

 - Kilometer Zero, A book collaboration/translation project of my grandfather’s guide to running, originally published in the Catalan language.

-- Dancefloor, A series of essays based off of pop songs.
+- Dancefloor, A hybrid text based off of pop songs.

 - Boston Cream Review, A series of essays about donuts.